Book Now

 • Evening Meditation Session

-Briefing: Later in the afternoon, the whole group is briefed about the trekking.
+Briefing: Later in the afternoon, the whole group is briefed about the trek.
 We are checking all the equipment for the trek.
-If something it’s not appropriate enough we can provide, rent or help to buy it here.
+If something is not appropriate enough, we can provide, rent, or help to buy it here.

-Once all the equipment is checked and we are sure you go up there well dressed, we have the well-come dinner with the whole group.
+Once all the equipment is checked and we are sure you will go up there well dressed, we will have the welcome dinner with the whole group.

 • Morning Yoga Session

-Aerial view of the vast landscape with lush valleys and hills, view of the glittering mountains, serpentine shaped rivers weaving the settlements and valleys, and dramatic sight of the terraced hills make this flight entertaining.
+Aerial view of the vast landscape with lush valleys and hills, view of the glittering mountains, serpentine-shaped rivers weaving through the settlements and valleys, and a dramatic sight of the terraced hills make this flight entertaining.

-After landing in Tenzing–Hillary Airport (LUA) in Lukla and meeting with other trek members, you embark on an introductory trek to Phakidng.
-In the route used traditionally by various communities and traders to trade with Tibet, you will move ahead on the trail.
+After landing in Tenzing–Hillary Airport (LUA) in Lukla and meeting with other trek members, you embark on an introductory trek to Phakding.
+Using the route traditionally used by various communities and traders to trade with Tibet, you will move ahead on the trail.
 Trek begins with the steep descent to Chheplung village past stone walls, you will reach Thado Koshigaon.

 Crossing a suspension bridge, the journey shall continue on to Phakding through small settlements, a viewpoint of Kusum Kangaroo, past prayer wheels, and prayer flags, dense forest, diverse flora, and fauna, besides the caravan of trekkers and climbers, porters, and locals in and out of the Khumbu valley.
 Your meal plan for today includes breakfast, lunch, dinner, and an Evening Meditation session. staying overnight in Phakding.